riscv-boom/riscv-boom/docs/sections/intro-overview/boom-pipeline.rst

 BOOM supports full branch speculation and branch prediction.
-Each instruction, no matter where it is in the pipeline, is accompanied by a branch tag that marks which branches the instruction is “speculated under".
+Each instruction, no matter where it is in the pipeline, is accompanied by a **branch tag** that marks which branches the instruction is "speculated under".
 A mispredicted branch requires killing all instructions that depended on that branch.
 When a branch instructions passes through **Rename**, copies of the **Register Rename Table** and the **Free